Unlimited tax obligation in Poland

 - licence fees, know-how, or copyrights.

-In the case of non-residents, tax rates resulting from a tax treaty may be applied and withholding tax may be exempted if the non-resident furnishes a certificate confirming its place of residence for tax purposes.
+In the case of non-residents, tax rates resulting from a double tax treaty may be applied and withholding tax may be exempted from if the non-resident furnishes a certificate confirming the place of residence for tax purposes.

 In the case of taxpayers who do not disclose their sources of revenue, income determined by the tax authorities is taxed at the penalty rate of 75%.